Somatic Therapy in Palm Desert for the High-Functioning Perfectionist.

 The quiet parts no one prepares you for.

-So much of parenthood, fertility, and family building happens internally, long before it shows up on the outside.
+So much family building happens internally, long before it shows up on the outside.
 I wanted to create a space where those experiences could be named, held, and supported, without minimizing, fixing, or rushing them.

 Haven Wellness was built to be that place.

-Therapy became my way of creating the space I wish I’d had, a place where you don’t have to explain why this season feels so heavy, because I already understand.
+Therapy became my way of creating the space I wish I’d had, a place where you don’t have to perform ‘togetherness’ because I already understand the weight of the mask.

 Grounded again.